Lithuania proper: Modern developments

 At the end of World War I, the Council of Lithuania declared an independent Lithuanian state re-established in the ethnic Lithuanian lands.

-After negotiations with Bolshevik Russia a large part of Lithuania Proper was acknowledged by Soviets as part of Lithuanian Republic by signing the Soviet-Lithuanian Treaty of 1920.
-Some of these territories were also claimed by Second Republic of Poland.
+After negotiations with Bolshevik Russia, a large part of Lithuania proper was acknowledged by Soviets as part of the Lithuanian Republic by signing the Soviet-Lithuanian Treaty of 1920.
+Some of these territories were also claimed by the Second Republic of Poland.
 This led to series of military conflicts and eventually to war.

 In 1943, Antanas Smetona (in exile at the time) began working on a study "Lithuania Propria".
-The book was dedicated to the history of Lithuanian lands before Polonisation, Russification, and Germanisation hoping that it would help to substantiate a claim to unreturned territories in a peace conference after World War II.
+The book was dedicated to the history of Lithuanian lands before Polonisation, Russification, and Germanisation, hoping that it would help to substantiate a claim to unreturned territories in a peace conference after World War II.
 His work was left unfinished, and for a long time was available only as a manuscript and was virtually unknown.

 Currently the Republic of Lithuania has no territorial claims.